NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 * Token Validation: The master agent must validate access tokens as described in OAuth 2.1 Section 5.2.
 If validation fails, it must respond according to OAuth 2.1 Section 5.3 error handling requirements.

-* Fine-Grained Policy Enforcement：The master agent serves as a PEP that queries a PDP(Policy Decision Point), such as Open Policy Agent(OPA), to evaluate the requester’s access request.
-The PDP functions by taking the master agent's query, pre-configured policies(supporting RBAC, ABAC, ReBAC models, etc.), and data as inputs to deicide whether the requester is authorized for its intended action.
+* Fine-Grained Policy Enforcement：The master agent serves as a PEP that queries a PDP (Policy Decision Point), such as Open Policy Agent (OPA), to evaluate the requester’s access request.
+The PDP functions by taking the master agent's query, pre-configured policies (supporting RBAC, ABAC, ReBAC models, etc.), and data as inputs to decide whether the requester is authorized for its intended action.
 The PDP then returns the final decision to the master agent for enforcement.

 ## Authorization Chaining Across Domains

 In an agentic AI use case, a request may traverse multiple master agents in multiple trust domains before completing.
-It will be common that the requesting agent from domain A needs to access the master agent of domain B. During this process, the following information should be preserved:
+It is common that the requesting agent from domain A needs to access the master agent of domain B. During this process, the following information should be preserved:

 * Original requesting agent identity
 * Authorization context